There is no cure for asthma, but it can be treated and controlled.

 Quick-relief asthma medicines include:

 - Inhaled short-acting beta2-agonists (SABAs): relax the muscles around the airways when asthma symptoms are triggered.
 This causes the airways to open up so that air can flow through them more easily.

 - Ipratropium: works quickly to relax the airways, making it easier to breathe.
 Ipratropium is usually used for COPD or emphysema, but it can also be used to treat asthma.

 - Oral or intravenous corticosteroids: relieve inflammation of the airways caused by severe asthma.
 They can cause serious side effects when used over longer periods of time, so they are generally used to treat severe asthma symptoms on a short-term basis.

 Quick-relief medicines cannot replace long-term control medicines.
-If you are using your quick-relief medicine more than two days each week, you should speak with your doctor about your asthma.
+If you're using your quick-relief medicine more than 2 days each week, you should speak with your doctor about your asthma.
 You may need to begin taking long-term control medicine, or adjust your asthma action plan in other ways.

 Your doctor might prescribe other medicines if your asthma is caused by or made worse by allergies/inflammation:

 - Allergy shots: injections that help to gradually reduce your immune system’s reaction to certain allergens over time.
 Usually, you receive shots once per week for two to three months, and then once per month for three to five years.